appfolio/ae_page_objects/README.md

 A few conventions have evolved to aid in writing maintainable page objects and test code using page objects.
 Methods causing the browser to navigate to a new page should:

-1. be ! methods
+1. Be ! methods
-2. return an instance of the document class representing the page navigated to.
+2. Return a handle to the resulting page by either:
+ - calling `window.change_to`, OR
+ - calling `browser.find_document`

 ```ruby
 class LoginPage < AePageObjects::Document